DOWNLOADABLE PDF: English

 Who interprets the results and how do I get them?

-A radiologist skilled in CT scanning will review and interpret the CT images.
+A radiologist skilled in reading CT scans will review and interpret your CT images.
 The radiologist will not talk with you about the results.
-The radiologist will send a detailed report to your primary care provider or referring doctor, who will give you the results.
+The radiologist will send a detailed report to your provider who referred you for the scan.
+Your own provider will talk with you the results of your scan.